JdeRobot/RoboticsAcademy/docs/_portfolio/follow_line.md

 ![PID Control Equation]({{ site.url }}/assets/images/exercises/follow_line/PID.png)

-#### Tuning Methods
+### Tuning Methods
 In order for the PID equation to work, we need to determine the constants of the equation.
 There are 3 constants called the gains of the equation.
 We have 2 main tuning methods for this.

+#### Trial and Error
-**Trial and Error**: It is a simple method of PID controller tuning.
+It is a simple method of PID controller tuning.
 While system or controller is working, we can tune the controller.
 In this method, first we have to set Ki and Kd values to zero and increase proportional term (Kp) until system reaches to oscillating behavior.
 Once it is oscillating, adjust Ki (Integral term) so that oscillations stops and finally adjust D to get fast response.

+#### Zeigler Nichols method
-**Zeigler Nichols method**: Zeigler-Nichols proposed closed loop methods for tuning the PID controller.
+Zeigler-Nichols proposed closed loop methods for tuning the PID controller.
 Those are continuous cycling method and damped oscillation method.
 Procedures for both methods are same but oscillation behavior is different.
 In this, first we have to set the p-controller constant, Kp to a particular value while Ki and Kd values are zero.
 Proportional gain is increased till system oscillates at constant amplitude.

 ### Real Life Example